coricss/coricss/README.md

 <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=coricss&theme=github_dark" alt="javascript" width="350" />

 ## 📁 My Latest Project:
 #### &nbsp;&nbsp;&nbsp;&nbsp; I am currently developing our project in Capstone, one of the main requirements to graduate from college.
 Hoping that I will pass this semester and find some good internships in tech industries related to my course.
-I also created some laravel projects to grow and progress my skills.
+I also developing some laravel projects to grow and progress my skills.

 ## ⚙ My Skills:
 <p align="left">